Brett

 The name Brett has 1 syllable and is pronounced br-EHT, making it easy to pronounce and remember.

-Common nicknames for Brett include Bre, Bry, and Breie.
+Common nicknames for Brett include Bre, Bry, Brie, and Brekins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.

 Alternative spellings of Brett include Bret .
 Each spelling variation gives the name a slightly different character while preserving its sound and meaning.